andremun/InstanceSpace/README.md

 > K. Smith-Miles and M.A.
 Muñoz. *Instance Space Analysis for Algorithm Testing: Methodology and Software Tools*.
 [DOI:10.13140/RG.2.2.33951.48805](https://doi.org/10.13140/RG.2.2.33951.48805), 2021.

-If you specifically use this code, please cite as follows:
+Also, if you specifically use this code, please cite as follows:

 > M.A.
 Muñoz and K. Smith-Miles. *Instance Space Analysis: A toolkit for the assessment of algorithmic power*. andremun/InstanceSpace on Github.
 Zenodo, [DOI:10.5281/zenodo.4484107](https://doi.org/10.5281/zenodo.4484107), 2020.

-If you specifically use [MATILDA](http://matilda.unimelb.edu.au/matilda/), please cite as follows:
+Or if you specifically use [MATILDA](http://matilda.unimelb.edu.au/matilda/), please cite as follows:

 > K. Smith-Miles, M.A.
 Muñoz and Neelofar. *Melbourne Algorithm Test Instance Library with Data Analytics (MATILDA)*.
 Available at (https://matilda.unimelb.edu.au).
 2020.